home-assistant/developers.home-assistant/docs/core/entity/camera.md

 When the width and height are passed, scaling should be done on a best-effort basis.
 The UI will fall back to scaling at the display layer if scaling cannot be done by the camera.

-- Return the smallest image that has meets the minimum width and minimum height.
+- Return the smallest image that meets the minimum width and minimum height.

 - When scaling the image, aspect ratio must be preserved.
 If the aspect ratio is not the same as the requsted height or width, it is expected that the width and/or height of the returned image will be larger than requested.